Horizon causality from holographic scattering in asymptotically dS$_3$: Discussion

 If we focus on the Rindler patch, rather than the whole Minkowski spacetime, the procedure breaks some isometry, so establishing a concrete flat space holography may be more involved.
 Nevertheless, as we could examine causality and entanglement entropy of a holographic screen from the connected wedge theorem without knowing the details of the theory, we might also be able to probe causality and holographic entanglement entropy prescription in flat space, which has been debated~\cite{Jiang:2017ecm,Apolo:2020bld}, in a similar manner.

 \acknowledgments

-We are grateful to Nirmalya Kajuri, Cynthia Keeler, Josh Kirklin, Zhi Li, Alex May, Hervé Partouche, Sabrina Pasterski, Jan Pieter van der Schaar, Zixia Wei, and Beni Yoshida for helpful discussions.
+We are grateful to Sergio Aguilar-Gutierrez, Nirma lya Kajuri, Cynthia Keeler, Josh Kirklin, Zhi Li, Alex May, Hervé Partouche, Sabrina Pasterski, Jan Pieter van der Schaar, Zixia Wei, and Beni Yoshida for helpful discussions.
 V.F. and T.M. would like to thank the Berkeley Center for Theoretical Physics for their hospitality during the early stages of this work.
 V.F. would like to thank Perimeter Institute for their hospitality during the final stage of this work.

 This research is partially supported by the Cyprus Research and Innovation Foundation grant EXCELLENCE/0421/0362.
 This research was also supported in part by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 This work was supported by JSPS KAKENHI Grant Number 23KJ1154, 24K17047.